- Professor of Percussion

 - Director, Division of Woodwinds, Brass and Percussion

-- Bachelor of Music, Temple University, 1964
+- BM, Temple University, 1964

-- Master of Music, University Illinois Urbana, 1966
+- MM, University Illinois Urbana, 1966

 Michael Rosen is as at home with symphonic literature as he is with contemporary music, having served as principal percussionist with the Milwaukee Symphony from 1966 to 1972.
 He has performed with the Cleveland Orchestra and the Concertgebouw Orchestra, as well as the Grand Teton Music Festival and the Sunflower Festival.

-He has served as clinician for many state chapters of the Percussive Arts Society, as well as the International Convention.
-He was a member of the board of directors of the PAS for many years and is a clinician and endorser for the Zildjian Cymbal Company.
+He has served as clinician for many state chapters of the Percussive Arts Society (PAS), as well as the International Convention.
+Rosen was a member of the board of directors of the PAS for many years and is a clinician and endorser for the Zildjian Cymbal Company.